Answer Keys

 45 E. Pumps mentioned in the previous paragraph help us to choose Paragraph E which elaborates and expands on the idea of heat pumps that make use of the ground warmth.

 46 F. Paragraph F beings with ‘While this is not what you might consider hot…’ which refers to the 10 degree warmth mentioned in the previous paragraph.
-The concluding paragraph goes on the explain how the system can be benefitted from.
+The concluding paragraph goes on to explain how the system can be benefitted from.

 Part 8